 What do you need to Stand Up?

-In the face of difficult challenges, social pressures, and conflicting claims concerning what to do, it takes courage and conviction to Stand Up for the beliefs that we hold dear.
-You can Stand Up if you have:
+In the face of difficult challenges, social pressures, and conflicting claims about what to do, it takes courage and conviction to Stand Up for the beliefs that we hold dear.
+You Stand Up if you have

-- Experience that leads to understanding the possible consequences of speaking out
+- Experience that leads to understanding the possible consequences of speaking out, and

 - Knowledge of ethical norms and values